IMAGINARY/SURFER-Galleries/README.md

 Assume you want to translate from English (`en`) to Turkish (`tr`).
 (Replace `en` and `tr` with the tags that fit your needs).
 Now, for each gallery (`fantasy`, `record`, `tutorial`), create a copy of the `en` subfolder and rename it to `tr`.

-Rename the main files of each galery to include the new language tag, e.g. rename
+Rename the main files of each gallery to include the new language tag, e.g. rename
 ```
 fantasy_en.tex  -> fantasy_tr.tex
 record_en.tex   -> record_tr.tex